Doggy Hairdryers

 The best way to clean a filter is to remove it from the machine and either wash it in warm soapy water (if it supports washable filters) or thoroughly vacuum away the debris.
 Remember to dry your filter fully before replacing it in the housing.

-So having said all that, I picked the cheapest I could find on ebay - it was pure luck that it turned out to be a variable speed one with easy unscrew filter housing (that reminds me, I should check that about now!).
-I DID look for the quietest I could find; but I gotta say it's still pretty noisy, so you'll need to acclimatise your dog slowly.
+So having said all that, I picked the cheapest I could find on ebay, which cost me a shade under AU$100 with delivery.
+It was pure luck that it turned out to be a variable speed one with easy unscrew filter housing.

 | Home | Grooming Tables | Clippers | Scissors | Hygiene | Grooming | Home-made Treats | Contact